ghostlybliss/photopea-fullscreen/README.md

 **Photopea reserves a ~320px column on the right (sometimes left) for ads — even when you have an adblocker.**
 This userscript prevents the space from ever being allocated by spoofing the browser width threshold.

-No CSS overrides.
-No visual hacks.
-No layout flicker.

 ---